Produced quarterly (February, May, August and November) and distributed as instructed to each local entity imposing a sales and use tax.

-This report will let you know the sales tax taxpayers, both within your boundaries and those outside of your boundaries, who reported tax to your entity that are up-to-date with their payments for the period indicated at the top of this report.
+• The Paid-Up report lists businesses, both within your boundaries and those outside of your boundaries, that report local sales and use tax to your jurisdiction that are up-to-date or paid up in sales taxes for the period indicated at the top of the report.

 The report will also show what steps the Comptroller is taking to collect the delinquent taxes.